- Executive summary

 Cloudiway’s mail migration tool also works alongside its other migration tools, including file migration, mail archive migration, site migration, group migration and, of course, enterprise coexistence.

 In addition, Cloudiway embraces the security and speed of the Azure framework, with delta pass technology a standard feature of any migration.
 Your data is always in your control.

-A general data migration checklist is included at the back of this document to help you plan for a successful migration from G Suite to Office 365.
+A general mail migration checklist is included at the back of this document to help you plan for a successful mail migration.

-If you’d like to test Cloudiway’s data migration platform, you can set up a free trial account today.
+If you’d like to test Cloudiway’s mail migration platform, you can set up a free trial account today.

 For more information, get in touch with firstname.lastname@example.org and we will happily answer any questions you may have.

 Below is a general checklist to help you plan for migration.
 Every migration is different, so you might want to add further items to the bottom if you have other considerations.

 Migration goals made (eg, to get merged businesses on same mail platform)

 List of items to be migrated made (eg, mail, trash, contacts, notes, calendars, delegations, tasks, rules, shared mailboxes)